Tianshui: History

-Qin, whose House of Ying were the founding dynasty of the Chinese empire, developed from Quanqiu (present-day Lixian) to the south.
+Qin, whose House of Ying were the ruling family of the founding dynasty of Imperial China, developed from Quanqiu (present-day Lixian) to the south.
 After the invasions of the Rong which unseated the Western Zhou, Qin recovered the territory of Tianshui from the nomads.
 It became an important region of their duchy and, later, kingdom.
 Characteristically Qin tombs have been excavated at Fangmatan nearby, including one 2200-year-old map of Qin's Gui County.

 Under the Qin Empire, the area was part of Longxi Commandery but the Emperor Wu of the Han separated the region as the Tianshui Commandery in 114 BC as part of his expansion towards the Tarim Basin.
 The general Li Guang came from the city.
 The Han conquests and explorations eventually resulted in the development of the Northern Silk Road: Tianshui formed its junction with the Wei River, after which it followed the road past Mount Long to Chang'an (present-day Xi'an).
 Nearby are the Maijishan Grottoes, filled with thousands of Buddhist sculptures representing figures such as Buddha and the original male form of Guanyin, produced between the Wei and Song dynasties by monks travelling along the road and by local Buddhists.

 During the Northern Wei, the city was known as Hanyang and was the center of the Hanyang Commandery.
 During the Western Wei, this name was changed to Hanyang County.
 During the Tang and Five Dynasties, the city of Tianshui was known as Shanggui (上邽).
 It alternated with Chengji (present-day Qin'an) as the capital of the province of Qinzhou (秦州).
 Li County was separated from Tianshui's jurisdiction during the ninth year of Chenghua (AD 1473) during the Ming dynasty.

 According to a legend, the name Tianshui (天水) originates from a lake formed from heaven, which would remain the same size year round.

 Subdivisions

-Geography
+Geography and climate

 Tianshui is located in the valley of the Jie River, a major tributary of the Wei River, and on the boundary between the Loess Plateau and Qinling Mountains.
 The city has a monsoon-influenced, cool semi-arid (Köppen BSk)/humid continental (Dwa) climate, with four distinct seasons of comparatively equal length.
 Winters are cold but dry, with January 24-hour average temperature of −1.5 °C, while summers are warm and somewhat humid, with July 24-hour average temperature of 23.2 °C. Much of the annual rainfall occurs from June to September, and the annual mean temperature is 11.44 °C. With monthly percent possible sunshine ranging from 34% in September to 50% in December, the city receives 1,911 hours of bright sunshine annually.